kruemelro/pi-imgtank/README.md

 [Basic installation](./doc/basic_install.md "Basic installation").
 This sets up your system and your HDD/SDD.

-Additionally install the following packages:

-    sudo apt-get update
-    sudo apt-get install git rsync GraphicsMagick python-pip

-### Install Pibrella support library ###

-To install the python library for Pibrella run the following command:

-    sudo pip install pibrella

-### Install specific imagetank files ###

-All necessary files are below the `files`-directory of this project.
-To copy the files, clone the project and copy the files:
+After basic installation, you need to install the files specific to the image tank:

     sudo su -
     git clone https://github.com/bablokb/pi-imgtank.git
     cd pi-imgtank
-    rsync -avz files/ /
+    sudo tools/install-piimgtank
     exit

+This will install some scripts and configuration files needed by the imagetank.
+It also configures a number of systemd-services which will control the leds of the Pibrella-board and which take care of copying the images.

-This will install an udev-rule which will automatically start a system-service (`/etc/systemd/system/copy_img2@.services`) on plugin of a SD-card.
+The core of the tank is an udev-rule which will automatically start a system-service (`/etc/systemd/system/copy_img2@.services`) on plugin of a SD-card.
 That service in turn will start the script `/usr/local/sbin/copy_img2` which does all the copying.

-The commands above also install two system-services which control the Pibrella-HAT.
-To activate these system-services, run the following commands:

-    sudo systemctl enable endofboot.servcie
-    sudo systemctl enable hat-pibrella-server.service

 Note that there are two versions of the copy script: `copy_img` and `copy_img2`.
 The first version does not change filenames while copying images,